Moesif Servlet Integration Documentation

 Jersey Servlet

-There are multiple ways to run Jersey, as a Java Servlet or embedded with a Java NIO framework like Grizzly.
-This subsection focuses on running Jersey as a Servlet.
+You can run Jersey in multiple ways, as a Java servlet or embedded with a Java NIO framework like Grizzly.
+This subsection focuses on running Jersey as a servlet.

-Edit the web.xml file to add your Moesif Application Id that you obtained from your Moesif Account.
+Edit the web.xml file and add your Moesif Application ID.

 <filter>